 - A. National Office.
-The Office of Job Corps will be responsible for establishing national policy for the CTS outcome measurement system; providing agency-specific wage and earnings goals; monitoring the Job Corps Data Center (JCDC)'s issuance of the CTS Report Card; tracking performance of CTS agencies, distributing information, and providing technical assistance or training as needed; and establishing an administrative low rating to agencies for lack of credible data. - B. Regional Offices.
-Regional offices will be responsible for: - determining that proposals, contracts and plans are consistent with program year performance goals and requirements; - monitoring performance against the CTS Report Card; - considering performance assessments for CTS in procurement against CTS and contract administration activities; - ensuring that ALL CTS contractor RFPs include language that informs the agency that new goals are issued each contract year through a unilateral modification (regardless of the base year period or the award of an option year); and - issuing an amendment to the RFP or modifying the award document before execution, if the RFP is issued and new goals are established by the Office of Job Corps before awarding of a contract and after the RFP is issued.
+The National Office will be responsible for establishing national policy for the CTS outcome measurement system; providing agency-specific wage and earnings goals; monitoring the JCDC's issuance of the CTS Report Card; tracking performance of CTS agencies, distributing information, and providing technical assistance or training as needed; and establishing an administrative low rating to agencies for lack of credible data. - B. Regional Offices.
+Regional Offices will be responsible for: - determining that proposals, contracts and plans are consistent with program year performance goals and requirements; - monitoring performance against the CTS Report Card; - considering performance assessments for CTS in procurement against CTS and contract administration activities; - ensuring that ALL CTS contractor Request for Proposals (RFPs) include language that informs the agency that new goals are issued each contract year through a unilateral modification (regardless of the base year period or the award of an option year); and - issuing an amendment to the RFP or modifying the award document before execution, if the RFP is issued and new goals are established by the National Office of Job Corps before the award of a contract and after the RFP is issued.

-Regional Directors will notify the Office of Job Corps and the Job Corps Data Center (JCDC) of CTS agency changes (locations or service) prior to implementing the change; and maintain and provide annually (or as revised) an updated list of CTS agencies, contact addresses, and codes to Office of Job Corps staff.
+Regional Directors will notify the National Office and the JCDC of CTS agency changes (locations or service) prior to implementing the change; and maintain and provide annually (or as revised) an updated list of CTS agencies, contact addresses, and codes to Office of Job Corps staff.

-Regional Directors will monitor CTS agency performance against goals; use CTS Report Card overall ratings when assessing performance for procurement and contract administration activities (judgment plays a part in making final decisions); provide the Office of Job Corps' Program Accountability Unit with any agency's explanation of poor performance, in instances where poor performance has been observed; evaluate information submitted by the CTS agency, coupled with an assessment of the agency's compliance with all other terms and conditions of the contract or agreement.
-Other factors, such as Office of Inspector General (OIG) audits and special review findings, should also be taken into account in procurement related decisions.
+Regional Directors will monitor CTS agency performance against goals; use CTS Report Card overall ratings when assessing performance for procurement and contract administration activities (judgment plays a part in making final decisions); provide the National Office of Job Corps Program Accountability Unit with any agency's explanation of poor performance, in instances where poor performance has been observed; and evaluate information submitted by the CTS agency, coupled with an assessment of the agency's compliance with all other terms and conditions of the contract or agreement.
+Other factors, such as Office of the Inspector General (OIG) audits and special review findings, should also be taken into account in procurement related decisions.

 C. CTS Agencies.
-ALL contractors (SESAs and private corporations) providing career transition services, and centers with career transition agency activities, are responsible for maintaining all documents or automated information necessary for audits of activity; updating placement records with current contact information during the placement period (very necessary for post-placement survey support); entering valid placement data within the reporting period specified in the Policy and Requirements Handbook (PRH); correcting errors in data entry in a timely manner, as requested and substantiated by centers and/or National Training Contractors (NTCs); ensuring the CTS system is used to provide maximum benefit to Job Corps assignees; monitoring progress against goals on an ongoing basis; sharing the information in this Appendix with staff; submitting information to regional offices regarding extenuating circumstances and/or unique factors that could possibly, temporarily, justify poor CTS Report Card performance; and implementing performance goals with their respective employees, monitoring performance, recommending corrective action as required, and submitting corrective action plans to Job Corps regional offices when appropriate; and implementing corrective action plans as directed.
+ALL contractors (State Employment Service Agencies [SESA] and private corporations) providing career transition services, and centers with career transition agency activities, are responsible for maintaining all documents or automated information necessary for audits of activity; updating placement records with current contact information during the placement period (very necessary for post-placement survey support); entering valid placement data within the reporting period specified in PRH Chapter 4, Section 4.5; correcting errors in data entry in a timely manner, as requested and substantiated by centers and/or National Training Contractors (NTCs); ensuring the CTS system is used to provide maximum benefit to Job Corps assignees; monitoring progress against goals on an ongoing basis; sharing the information in this Appendix with staff; submitting information to Regional Offices regarding extenuating circumstances and/or unique factors that could possibly, temporarily, justify poor CTS Report Card performance; and implementing performance goals with their respective employees, monitoring performance, recommending corrective action as required, and submitting corrective action plans to Job Corps Regional Offices when appropriate; and implementing corrective action plans as directed.